Skip to content

 - Leaders in their fields provide classroom instruction.
 This expertise includes genetic counseling, clinical genetics, basic and medical science, and public health.

 - In addition to a strong core curriculum, students can take electives in a diverse group of disciplines across the UM campus.
 Our campus houses multiple world-renowned programs.

 - Clinical training begins the first semester of graduate school.
 Our sites include a diverse range of nationally acclaimed genetics clinics.

 - Students typically log over 150 cases during their clinical training experience.

 - Research projects are derived from students’ own interests and are mentored by experienced research faculty in numerous disciplines.

 - Each member of the Program has an open door policy and is tremendously invested in the success of each student.

 - Our graduates enjoy fantastic success on the ABGC Board Examinations (the national certification).
 The cumulative pass rate for 1st time test takers in the past three years (Classes of 2017, 2018, and 2019) is 95% and for the past five years (Classes of 2015, 2016, 2017, 2018, and 2019) is 97%.

 - Graduates are prepared to enter diverse work settings.
 The job placement in a genetic counseling or related position is 100%.

 - We provide a highly supportive educational environment.
-For the three most recent classes of students, the degree completion rate is 100% (0% attrition).
+For the three most recent classes of students (Classes of 2017, 2018, and 2019), the degree completion rate is 100% (0% attrition).